arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 Follow the installation instructions and finish the IDE setup process.

-***If you have any problem, try rebooting your computer to ensure that all the drivers, libraries, and dependencies are working and up to date.***
+***If you have any problem, try rebooting your computer to ensure that all the drivers, libraries, and dependencies are applied and up to date.***

 Once the setup is complete, open the Arduino PLC IDE program, and the welcome screen will greet you.